 He later became a commissioned officer and served as the principal aide to a Marine Air Control Group commanding officer, and Deputy Commander of the Los Angeles Military Entrance Processing Station.
 Among his awards are the Purple Heart, Navy and Marine Corps Achievement Medal with combat ‘V‘ for Valor.

 After retiring from the Marine Corps he served as Operations Manager, Facility and Security Manager, or Plant Manager for several privately owned electronics manufacturing plants in San Diego.

 Sergeant Major Michael Zacker (USMC, Retired)

 Retiring after a thirty-year career, he completed his education and became a real estate agent and manager of a mortgage company.
-He again retired and became a community volunteer where his many services include the American Red Cross, the Disabled American Veterans, and the Marine Corps Reserve Toys for Tots Program.
+He again retired and became a community volunteer where his many services include the American Red Cross, and the Marine Corps Reserve Toys for Tots Program.

 "Ex Officio" Members